Emergent Software

 by Derek Jacobs

 The latest Emergent Podcast episode features Sal D’Agostino, Emergent Software’s Director of Product Delivery.
-Sal discusses the Software Development Lifecycle (SDLC) and the profound changes it has undergone since the early days of the software development industry.
-He provides insight into Agile development and its impact on the way teams deliver software.
+In this conversation, Sal breaks down the Software Development Lifecycle (SDLC) and how it has evolved over time.
+He also shares practical insight into Agile development and how modern teams deliver software in a faster, more flexible way.

-The evolution of the SDLC
+The Evolution of the SDLC

-Applying the SDLC
+Applying the SDLC Today

 1. Requirements gathering